semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 The Semgrep Registry includes SAST rules that can detect secrets to a certain extent.
 You can run these rules in Semgrep Code (Semgrep's SAST analyzer), or even write your own custom secret-detecting SAST rules, but with the following differences:

-* Semgrep Code does not run a validator function or perform entropy analysis against these rules, resulting in less accurate results.
+* Semgrep Code does not run a validator function against these rules, resulting in less accurate results.
     * Because the results are less accurate, these rules are not suitable as a criteria to block a PR or MR.
 * The UI for Semgrep Code is tailored to SAST triage, and does not include filtering functions for valid or invalid tokens.
 * Existing Semgrep Pro rules that detect secrets are transitioning from Semgrep Code to Semgrep Secrets.
 By transitioning these rules, improvements, such as validator functions, can be added to the rules when they are run in Semgrep Secrets.